Header graphics: Explain that stuff

 What is a supercapacitor?

-Like an ordinary capacitor, a supercapacitor has two plates that are separated by a dielectric.
-The plates are made not from metal but from a porous substance such as powdery, activated charcoal, which effectively gives them a bigger area for storing much more charge.
+Like an ordinary capacitor, a supercapacitor has two plates that are separated.
+The plates are made from metal coated with a porous substance such as powdery, activated charcoal, which effectively gives them a bigger area for storing much more charge.
 Imagine electricity is water for a moment: where an ordinary capacitor is like a cloth that can mop up only a tiny little spill, a supercapacitor's porous plates make it more like a chunky sponge that can soak up many times more.
-Porous supercapacitor plates are like electricity sponges!
+Porous supercapacitor plates are electricity sponges!

-Middle: Capacitors store static electricity by building up opposite charges on two metal plates (blue and red) separated by an insulating material called a dielectric (orange).
+Artwork: Top: Ordinary capacitors store static electricity by building up opposite charges on two metal plates (blue and red) separated by an insulating material called a dielectric (grey).
+The electric field between the plates polarizes the molecules (or atoms) of the dielectric, making them align in the opposite way to the field.
+This reduces the strength of the field and allows the capacitor to store more charge for a given voltage.
 Read more in our article on capacitors.

 The first supercapacitors were made in the late 1950s using activated charcoal as the plates.
 Since then, advances in material science have led to the development of much more effective plates made from such things as carbon nanotubes (tiny carbon rods built using nanotechnology), graphene, aerogel, and barium titanate.